rachelesmee/website/foss4guk2018/abstracts.md

 - - -

-### Spatial Data Infrastructures: in the age of Docker and Microservices
+### Keynote: Spatial Data Infrastructures: in the age of Docker and Microservices

 **Joana Simoes, Geocat**